 Open-domain question answering (QA) technologies allow users to ask a question in natural language and obtain the answer itself rather than a list of documents that contain the answer.
-These technologies make it possible to retrieve information itself rather than merely documents, and will lead to new styles of information access (Voorhees, 2000).
-Although there are some notable exceptions (Small et al., 2003), the recent research on open-domain question answering concentrates on answering factoid questions one by one in isolation from each other.
-This type of study has been encouraged and guided by a series of TREC conferences (TREC, 2003).
+These technologies make it possible to retrieve information itself rather than merely documents, and will lead to new styles of information access [16].
+Although there are some notable exceptions [12, 2, 6], the recent research on open-domain question answering concentrates on answering factoid questions one by one in isolation from each other.
+This type of study has been encouraged and guided by a series of TREC conferences [15].

 Such systems that answer isolated factoid questions are the most basic level of QA technologies, and will lead to more sophisticated technologies that can be used by professional reporters and information analysts.
-On some stage of that sophistication, a young reporter writing an article on a specific topic will be able to translate the main issue addressed by his report into a set of simpler questions and then pose those questions to the QA system (Burger et al., 2001).
-In addition, there is a relation between multi-document summarization and question answering.
-In his lecture, Eduard Hovy mentioned that multi-document summarization may be able to be reduced into a series of question answering (Hovy, 2001).
-In SUMMAC, an intrinsic evaluation was conducted which measures the extent to which a summary provides answers to a set of obligatory questions on a given topic (Mani et al., 1998).
-Those suggest such QA systems that can answer a series of questions would surely be a useful aid to summarization work.
+On some stage of that sophistication, a young reporter writing an article on a specific topic will be able to translate the main issue addressed by his report into a set of simpler questions and then pose those questions to the QA system [3].
+Even in daily situations, questions are rarely asked in isolation, but rather in a cohesive manner that involves a sequence of related questions to meet the person's information needs.

+In addition, there is a relation between multidocument summarization and question answering.
+In his lecture, Eduard Hovy mentioned that multidocument summarization may be able to be reduced into a series of question answering [8].
+In SUMMAC, an intrinsic evaluation was conducted which measures the extent to which a summary provides answers to a set of obligatory questions on a given topic [10].
+Those studies suggested that QA systems that can answer a series of related questions would surely be a useful aid to summarization work by humans and by machines.

 Against this background, QA systems need to be able to answer a series of questions.
-In this paper, we describes QAC2 Subtask 3, a challenge to measure objectively and quantitatively such an ability of QA systems.
+In this paper, we describes QAC2 Subtask 3, a challenge to measure objectively and quantitatively such an ability of QA systems1.
 In Subtask 3, QA systems are used interactively to participate in dialogues for accessing information.
 Such information access dialogue occurs such as when gathering information for a report on a specific topic, or when browsing information of interest to the user.